anikau31/systemc-clang/docs/source/plugins/hdl.rst

  * User types should not be in the SystemC core namespace or have sc_ prefix.
 We assume those qualifiers are part of the SystemC simulation library.
+* Assignment operators for user-defined structs should follow the normal semantics of copying all the fields.
+This behavior is assumed and not checked.